PowerShell/xActiveDirectory/README.md

   * Fixed a bug with the parameter `InstallationMediaPath` that it would not be added if it was specified in a configuration.
 Now the parameter `InstallationMediaPath` is correctly passed to `Install-ADDSDomainController`.
+  * Refactored the resource with major code cleanup and localization.

 ### 2.25.0.0